Speldosa/Speldosa.github.io/about/index.md

 </div>

 # About me
 My name is Martin Asperholm.
-I have a PhD in psychology from [Karolinska Institutet](http://ki.se/en/startpage) in Stockholm where I currently work as a postdoctoral researcher.
-I also sing in [Stockholm's University Choir](http://www.stockholmsuniversitetskor.se).
+I have a PhD in psychology from [Karolinska Institutet](http://ki.se/en/startpage) in Stockholm.

 My CV/resume can be found [here](cv.html).